Tests Required for Admission to Graduate School

 English Language Proficiency — In addition to the general admission requirements, internationaI applicants must provide proof of English language proficiency.
 The student’s proficiency in the English language is essential to his/her successful performance at the University.

-Minimum Scores — A student seeking graduate admission must submit a TOEFL minimum score of 550 (paper-based) or 80 (internet-based).
+TOEFL with a minimum score of 550 (paper-based) or 80 (internet-based).
 The official score must be sent from the Educational Testing Center (ETS) and cannot be more than two years old.
-TOEFL scores older than two years are not accepted.
-Information about TOEFL test dates and cost can be obtained directly from the ETS website www.ets.org or by writing Educational Testing Center, Princeton, NJ, USA, 08540.

 Each applicant must assume the initiative of determining and meeting the test requirements for a specific degree program.
 Official test scores must be on file in the Graduate School in advance of registration for the session in which the student expects to enroll.